AllenInstitute/ecephys_spike_sorting/ecephys_spike_sorting/modules/mean_waveforms/README.md

 Mean Waveforms
 ==============
-Extracts mean waveforms from raw data, given Kilosort spike times and cluster IDs.
+Extracts mean waveforms from raw data, given spike times and cluster IDs.

 Computes waveforms separately for individual epochs, as well as for the entire experiment.
 If no epochs are specified, waveforms are selected randomly from the entire recording.
 Waveform standard deviation is currently computed, but not saved.